pantareijs/docs/contents/components.md

 When the element is "upgraded", that is, when it's created or when a previously-created element becomes defined,
 the `constructor` is called.

+The element constructor has a few special limitations:

+- The first statement in the constructor body must be a parameter-less call to the `super` method.
+- The constructor can't include a return statement, unless it is a simple early return (return or return this).
+- The constructor can't examine the element's attributes or children, and the constructor can't add attributes or children.

 ### Connect
 When the element is added to a document
 the `connectedCallback` is called.